Code-Institute-Submissions/McHugh1894-Milestone-Project-4/README.md

 ### Imagery:

 - On the landing page, the Hero image represents 'Fit4Life' in the name of the company.
-As image is about fitness and toughness which represents Beast in fitness world.
-It was downloaded from [pixabay](https://pixabay.com/)
+As image is about fitness and toughness which represents the fitness world.
+It was downloaded from [UNSPLASH](http://www.unsplash.com)

 ![-](media/homepage_background.jpg)